Lzemi14/contact-manager/README.md

 ## API Endpoints
 The following endpoints are available:

-GET /api/contacts - Retrieve all contacts
+-GET /api/contacts - Retrieve all contacts
-POST /api/contacts - Create a new contact
+-POST /api/contacts - Create a new contact
  Required fields: name, email, phone
-GET /api/contacts/
+-GET /api/contacts/
-- Retrieve a contact by ID
+ Retrieve a contact by ID
-PUT /api/contacts/
+-PUT /api/contacts/
-- Update a contact by ID
+ Update a contact by ID
-DELETE /api/contacts/
+-DELETE /api/contacts/
-- Delete a contact by ID
+ Delete a contact by ID

 ## Example